ahwkim/bewd_homework/02-ruby-numbers-strings-and-variables/README.md

 - Try putting this string with both single quotes and double quotes: `You're the best`
 - What happened?
-- Try this: `puts '5' + 5`.
-What happened?
-Why didn't that work?

 ##Lab - Using Variables